 Convention on Biological Diversity (CBD) and Nagoya Protocol (NP) on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (ABS)

-Its implications for culture collection users and depositors
+Implications for culture collections, users and depositors

-End user obligations under the CBD
+Notice to Recipients - End user obligations under the CBD and the NP

 Notice to Depositors

 As a consequence of the coming into force of the CBD and its NP it is your responsibility as depositor to ensure that the microbial genetic resources were collected in agreement with the country of origins' regulations and that the deposit of the samples in an open collection does not infringe any national obligations in your country.
 DSMZ will not accept deposits without disclosure of the country of origin (see DSMZ- accession form) and a respective documentation.